Miracles of the Jungle: Production

 Through the success of the serial The Lost City, previously made by Selig and Warner, the co-production of Selig Polyscope Company and Warner Bros., Miracles of the Jungle, began.
 Emma Bell Clifton wrote the original screenplay, which was adapted by E. A. Martin.
 There were problems during production.
 William Selig, responsible for the day-to-day filming, accused Warner of inserting spies on the set, and of colluding with distributors to sell the film rights.
 The production thus dragged on for six months, during which time director E. A. Martin paid attention to the lead actress, with whom he had an affair.
 Martin's wife confronted him in the studio, and the actress had to stop filming abruptly, necessitating a lot of film ending.

 The show was also marred by an incident in which during a scene with a lion, actor Ben Hagerty was injured, which resulted in him being hospitalized for over a month, until he recovered and returned to filming.

 Release

 The film was given an international release, being released in Brazil under the title Os Milagres da Selva and Milagres do Sertão.
+It was also released in France in 1922 under the title En Mission au Pays de Fauves.